-The Rangi translation team in Tanzania was working on translating “Garden of Eden” in Genesis 13:10.
+The Rangi translation team in Tanzania was working on translating “Garden of Eden” from Genesis 2.
 The Swahili word the translators used was bustani.
 However, that word did not describe anything special or beautiful about a garden; it simply meant “garden.”

 The translation consultant working with the team described how beautiful the Garden of Eden must have been, with water, animals, trees, flowers and more.
 During the discussion, two of the Rangi translators, Paulo and Maingu, understood that for the first time.
 They realized the best Rangi word for a beautiful garden was ntindika.
 Paulo described ntindika as a place which, even though people need to tend and cultivate it, never fails to produce a great variety of delicious fruit.